 Hither Hill State Park is located 122 miles from Manhattan via Sunrise Highway, and RVers won't have any problems locating it because it is easy to find.
 RVers can rest easy knowing that they won't encounter any height obstacles or restrictions along their way.
 The closest town to the park is East Hampton, and if you need to top up your supplies or get a bite to eat, you can most likely find it there.

 Within the park, the roads are paved with no driving restrictions so you’ll have no problems navigating to your campsite.
-A large parking area is available at the entrance for day visitors.
-Once you’ve set up camp, hiking and biking trails are convenient ways of getting around.
+RVers can set up camp when they arrive and once that's done, the hiking and biking trails are convenient ways of getting around.

 Hither Hills State Park has an impressive network of hiking and biking trails that wind their way throughout the park and along the shoreline.
 Take a stroll along the scenic bridle paths and admire the panoramic coastal views of the North Atlantic.
-The unique walking dunes of Napeague Harbor on the western side of the park offer some wonderful views, or simply take a stroll through the woodlands dotted with oak, shad, pine and Russian olive trees.
+The unique walking dunes of Napeague Harbor on the western side of the park offer some wonderful views, or simply take a stroll through the woodlands dotted with oak, shad, pine, and Russian olive trees.

 Set right on a two-mile oceanfront beach and a 40-acre freshwater lake, there are plenty of opportunities for exciting water sporting recreation at Hither Hills State Park.
 Go surfing or windsurfing on the ocean waves of the North Atlantic or swim and stand up paddleboard on the glassy waters of the lake.
 You can also enjoy paddling along the lake or in the ocean with your kayak or canoe, so make sure to bring yours along in the motorhome.